netsu-ijou/netsu-ijou/README.md

 some of my interests are car seat headrest, phighting! (lvl 580 vinestaff main) & fantastic frontier (roblox), monster hunter: world, UU/unstable universe, project diva (mega mix+ on steam with a plugged in controller) & separate minecraft youtubers (favourites: wato1876 & kenadian). i 3d model in my free time and i'm planning to open comms in the nearest future :]

 <p align="center">
-please don't try to befriend me on a longer term scale (eg. carrying interacting over to discord). my perception of friendships and my social battery is really bad, and i already happened to hurt a bunch of people in my previous friendships :(.<br>
+please don't try to befriend me on a longer term scale and escalate our friendship (eg. carrying interacting over to discord). my perception of friendships and my social battery is really bad, and i already happened to hurt a bunch of people in my previous friendships :(.<br>
 if possible, i'd like to keep things only within ponytown. sorry!